 When choosing a tour, consider the group size, style of the tour, areas covered and length of tour.
 All tour guides operating at sites in Rome must hold a licence obtained by passing a very strict exam.
 So they all know their dates, Roman Emperors and key monuments but may not have the story telling skills to bring the Ancient Roman sites to life

 - Official Site Tours via Co-op Culture – at 45 minutes and with 30-40 people per tour, these tours are great for getting you around the Colosseum but can only share limited information.
 You’ll need to explore the Forum and Palatine Hill on your own.
 The price reflects the group size and length of tour.

 - Take Walks – medium sized tours with a focus on story telling and anecdotes.
 You’ll get a sense of what it was like for gladiators and spectators alike in this most magnificent of arenas and the impressive surrounds of the Roman Forum and Palatine Hill.
 Take Walks offer several tours at the Colosseum but their Gladiator’s Gate: Special Access Colosseum Tour with Arena Floor is our favorite.

 - Liv Tours – very small group (up to 6 people) and private tours led by expert storytellers who bring the arena, Forum and Palatine Hill to life with tales of the gladiators and emperors.
 You’ll be able to separate myth, legend and movie making creative licence from archaeological fact.
-Choose their Colosseum Tour with Underground, Arena and Gladiator Gate with Roman Forum if you want a complete Colosseum tour and guided access to the Roman Forum.
 PLUS readers of our site get 5% off with code – UNTOLDITALY